 If gamma == 0, each call to update() rescales the current value of the tunable(s) by the ratio of the observed acceptance rate to the target value.
-For gamma > 0, the scale factor is the reciprocal of a weighted mean of the above ratio with 1, according to tunable map is a dict of dict.
-The keys of the outer dict are strings that can be specified in the tunables parameter.
-The value of this outer dict is another dict with the following four keys: 'get', 'acceptance', 'set', and 'maximum'.
+For gamma > 0, the scale factor is the reciprocal of a weighted mean of the above ratio with 1, according to scale = (1.0 + gamma) / (target/acceptance + gamma)

-'''

-scale = (1.0 + gamma) / (target/acceptance + gamma)

-'''

-The names in tunables must match one of the keys in tunable map, which in turn correspond to the keyword parameters of the MC object being updated.
+The names in tunables must match one of the keys in tunable_map, which in turn correspond to the keyword parameters of the MC object being updated.